 - Trauma during sexual intercourse.

-- Urine dipstick analysis and send midstream urine for microscopy, culture and sensitivities.
+- Urine dipstick analysis and send midstream specimen of urine for microscopy, culture and sensitivities.

 - Urethral swab for chlamydia, chlamydial-antigens in first-pass urine sample.

 - If chlamydia-negative and persistent symptoms, obtain a sample by suprapubic aspiration or urethral catheterisation and culture under special conditions for 'fastidious' or slow-growing organisms.
 Any organisms detected in this way are clinically significant.

 - If no infection is found, consider cystoscopy to exclude non-infective causes.
 Further investigations may also include pelvic ultrasound, MRI scan, intravenous urography and urodynamic studies.

 - Underlying psychological problems should be considered and may need treatment but they are often irrelevant.

 - Behavioural therapy (including biofeedback, meditation, and hypnosis) has been used with some success.

 - Highly acidic foods, including spicy foods, should be avoided.

 - Exercise and massage programmes can be very helpful.